Matsumae

 Google Maps

-Matsumae is small, and you can easily walk to all the main attractions.
+Matsumae is a small town, and you can easily walk to all the main attractions.

 Attractions